Solar power on a boat: easy, right?

 Victron SmartShunt

 Mais oui!
 If you are already fully set up with a battery bank, then you can use a shortcut.
 Get shunted… I.e., install a good shunt.
 You know- shunt it.
 What is it?
 Simply a low resistance path through which ALL your amps flow.
 An amp meter if you like for your total system.
-With it, you can measure your amp usage over time.
-Particularly if you use the VictronSmart Shunt.
-This sexy beast measures what you use and when you use it and sends this data to your smart devices, such as your tablet or phone.
+With it, you can measure your amp usage over time, particularly if you use the VictronSmart Shunt.
+This sexy beast measures what and when you use it and sends this data to your smart devices, such as your tablet or phone.
 It records and stores historical data, so you do not have to add up your equipment’s wattage after all…

 Victron App